Affiliated Researcher, The Bennett Institute for Public Policy, University of Cambridge

-Halima Khan has worked in national, regional and local government and at Nesta, the UK’s innovation agency for social good.
-Halima now works independently with a focus on people-powered approaches to public service innovation which incorporate the insights of citizens and frontline staff, and which build social capital and wellbeing.
+Halima Khan has worked as a policymaker in national, regional and local government and at Nesta, the UK’s innovation foundation for social good.
+Halima now works independently with a focus on people-powered approaches to public service innovation, which incorporate the insights of citizens and frontline staff.

-Prior to joining City Hall, Halima was in the leadership team at Nesta where she led work on health and wellbeing and People Powered Results, which supports frontline staff in public services to rapidly experiment with new ways of working.
-Before that Halima was Deputy Director at the Strategy Unit, Cabinet Office, providing policy advice to the Prime Minister, No.10 and Cabinet Office ministers on a range of domestic policy issues.
-Halima has also worked in local government at Camden Council, focusing on corporate strategy, policy and research, including the Council's citizens' panel.
+Prior to joining City Hall, Halima was in the leadership team at Nesta where she led work on people powered health, and supported frontline staff in public services to rapidly experiment with new ways of working.
+Before that Halima was Deputy Director at the Prime Minister's Strategy Unit, Cabinet Office, providing policy advice to No.10 and Cabinet Office ministers on a range of domestic policy issues.
+Halima has also worked in local government at Camden Council, focusing on strategy, policy and research, including the Council's citizens' panel.

-Halima studied Geography at Jesus College, Oxford and has an MPA from the Harvard Kennedy School, where she was a Knox Fellow.
-She has held non-executive roles at the Royal Society for Public Health and the Mayday Trust, and is a member of the Public Policy Committee at the British Academy.
+Halima studied Geography at Oxford University and has an MPA from the Harvard Kennedy School, where she was a Knox Fellow.
+She holds non-executive roles at the Royal Society for Public Health and the Mayday Trust, and is a member of the Public Policy Committee at the British Academy.
 In 2015, Halima was awarded an Honorary Doctorate in Health Sciences by Anglia Ruskin University.

 To read about Halima's experience as a Policy Fellow in Cambridge see here.